 Handling and Braking

-- "The Versa's steering is light, its turning radius is tight, and visibility is very good from the driver's seat." -- Kelley Blue Book
+- "The 2015 Nissan Versa is not a thrilling car to drive, but it sure is easy.
+Both the sedan and the smaller Versa Note hatchback are smooth and quiet by economy-car standards, and we were impressed with the refinement of the newer Note in particular.
+The steering is light, its turning radius is tight, and visibility is very good from the driver's seat." -- Kelley Blue Book

 Next Steps: Nissan Versa

-- Find low financing rates for the Nissan Versa
+- View the best prices for the 2015 Nissan Versa